Does your landlord want you to move out?

-In Ontario, it is usually against the law for your landlord to make you leave your home unless the Landlord and Tenant Board has made an "eviction order".
-This Board is a special court that deals with disagreements between landlords and tenants.
-On these pages, "Board" means the Landlord and Tenant Board.
+In Ontario, it is usually against the law for your landlord to make you leave your home unless the Landlord and Tenant Board (LTB) has made an eviction order.
+The LTB is a special court that deals with disagreements between landlords and tenants.

 The information on these pages applies even if you live in public housing, or if your rent is subsidized or based on your income.